RaulPPelaez/ccycles/docs/source/writing-a-bot.rst

 		return 0;
 		}

-A more sophisticated example can be found in the `src/client/client_randomio.cpp` file.
+A more sophisticated example can be found in the `src/client/client_c_simple.c` file.

 Other utilities
 ---------------

-.. doxygenfile:: utils.h
+.. doxygenfile:: c_utils.h